NATIONAL TENANT ORGANIZING FUND

 A Platform for National Coordination

-Prototype the formation of a national tenant infrastructure capable of advocating for national standards, soliciting major funding, and coordinating across provinces.
+Develop the infrastructure for a unified tenant movement capable of advocating for national standards, securing major funding, and connecting local struggles across provinces.

 The primary objective of the National Tenant Organizing Fund (NTOF) is to establish a national funding source dedicated to tenant organizing.